“All Rise!” The Judge is in session to pass out judgement on Judgment!

 There are friend missions, where dotted around the map are icons of people you can become friends with by helping them.
 These missions range from giving feedback on the products they sell in their establishments like coffee or cake, to others that involve finding and photographing any stray cats you find.
 The benefits to these are that you then have allies for superb finishing moves, should you get involved in combat near where these friends of yours are based.

-New to Judgment though, are lock picking, trailing and drone sequences, and a VR center too.
-However, the star of the so called “mini” games is a full blown drone racing scene, complete with 10 different tracks, customisation of drones to improve their flight capabilities and looks, online time trials, and single player grand prix season.
+New to Judgment though, are lock picking, trailing and drone sequences, and a VR centre too.
+However, the star of the “mini” games is a full-blown drone racing scene, complete with 10 different tracks, customisation of drones to improve their flight capabilities and looks, online time trials, and single-player grand prix season.
 This section alone is almost a full game within the game.
-At first I thought the drone racing would be gimmicky, but as the handling models of the drones differ with full flight controls, height elevations, banking and turning, taking place around interesting and challenging courses, it really grew on me in a big way.
+At first, I thought the drone racing would be gimmicky, but as the handling models of the drones differ with full flight controls, height elevations, banking and turning, taking place around interesting and challenging courses, it really grew on me in a big way.

 There truly is a wealth of activities to dive into in Kamurocho, but the best I’ve saved to last, the combat.

 The combat in Judgment is hand to hand, kung fu, beat ‘em up.
-The system is easy to pick up, with two types of basic attacks, guard, lock on, combos etc, all that you would expect.
-However, there are two styles to play with, one for crowd control, and one for concentrating on one enemy at a time, that’s more useful in boss fights.
+The system is easy to pick up, with two types of basic attacks, guard, lock-on, combos etc, all that you would expect.
+However, there are two styles to play with, one for crowd control, and one for concentrating on one enemy at a time that is more useful in boss fights.

 Completing missions and doing activities awards you with points you can use to unlock combat buffs, be that more health, more power, better finishing moves etc, so even the most basic of action in the game does result in some form of reward for you.

 Are there any negatives?
 Only a couple.
 I have on occasion suffered incredibly long loading times that have even skipped a line of two of cutscene dialogues before it’s recovered.
-On occasion I’ve also suffered from immense pop ins and pauses mid game while it figures itself out.
-When going to play the arcade game Fantasy Zone in one of the in-game SEGA arcade machines, it’s crashed me out of the game back to my home screen of my console.
+On occasion, I’ve also suffered from immense pop-ins and pauses mid-game while it figures itself out.
+When going to play the arcade game Fantasy Zone in one of the in-game SEGA arcade machines, it’s crashed me out of the game back to the home screen of my console.
 I repeated the process when I loaded the game back up and it did it again!
-Personally it doesn’t bother me too much that this has happened, as it’s only a small occasional bump on an otherwise smooth playing experience.
+Personally, it doesn’t bother me too much that this has happened, as it’s only a small occasional bump on an otherwise smooth playing experience.